The prefix Xen- means foreigner or stranger, and the suffix -Ne means ‘not.’ We are all strangers to our own essence until we delve into the mirror.

 Though Erica had completed novels before, she was never a talented writer; but the story felt more real than her life.
 She resolved to gain the skills and insight to give birth to this vision, and began her long journey toward nurturing it into written form.
 Exciting though they were, her early drafts revealed she could not nourish her protagonist’s voice until she rescued her own.
 Every path lead to the graveyard of her music and her innocence buried beneath it.

-When Erica sang through her whisper, resurrecting the ghost of her voice, she embodied transformation and rebirth.
+When Erica sang through her whisper, resurrecting the ghost of her voice, her humanity was reborn.
 “My powerful voice was reduced to a whisper, but I am still a vessel through which passion emerges,” said she.
 “As my songs come to life, I beat the odds senseless, and the strength it gives me is more valuable than a perfect performance.
 Take my voice, my hair, my mobility, my memory… but if you want my passion, you will have to kill me.”

 True to her word, when Erica resumed her opus, she infused it with beauty and love.
-She learned that her passion is to explore the depths of passion itself; and her purpose is to be a vessel through which it emerges.
-By practicing discipline and skills, she strives to be an unobstructed mirror for the forces that drive all living beings, so that through her work, others may see their own reflection.
+She learned that her passion is to embody passion; and her purpose is to be a vessel through which it emerges.
+By practicing discipline and skills, she strives to be a clear channel for the desire that fuels her on the most primal level, so that through her work, others may see a reflection of their own inner animal.